christiansenger/cecco/README.md

 ## License

-This software, authored by Christian Senger, is licensed under a Modified BSD License for **noncommercial use only**.
+This software, authored by Christian Senger, is licensed under a modified BSD License for **noncommercial use only**.
 You may use, modify, and redistribute this software for teaching, academic research, and personal non-profit purposes. **Commercial use is strictly prohibited** without a separate commercial license.

 For details, see the [LICENSE](./LICENSE) file.